LucWrightAccount/LucWrightAccount/README.md

 My intended major is Computer Science🧑‍💻

-I have an Associates aof CS for Science
+I have an Associates in CS

 ## Projects
 - Work on a physics engine either with C++ or Java